1st June 2022

 Quick clean-up is best

-While being in heat is not an illness, discussing the process with your vet may help you prepare for any unexpected challenges that might occur for your dog.
+While a dog’s heat cycle is not an illness, discussing the process with your vet may help you prepare for any unexpected challenges that might occur during this time.

-If you have any top tips for coping while your dog is in season, please share them with fellow pet parents via Instagram, TikTok, Facebook, or X (formerly Twitter)!
+If you have any top tips for coping while your dog is in season, please share them with us on our Facebook, or Instagram page to help other pet parents just like you!

 Looking for more dog advice?